elastic/connectors/docs/CONFIG.md

   - `max_concurrent_access_control_syncs`: The maximum number of concurrent access control syncs.
 Defaults to 1.
   - `job_cleanup_interval`: The interval (in seconds) to run job cleanup task.
   - `log_level`: Connector service log level.
 Defaults to `INFO`.
+- `extraction_service`: Local extraction service-related configurations.
+These configurations are optional and are not included by default.
+The presence of these configurations enables [local content extraction](https://www.elastic.co/guide/en/enterprise-search/current/connectors-content-extraction.html#connectors-content-extraction-local).
+  - `host`: The host of the local extraction service.
+  - `timeout`: Request timeout for local extraction service requests, in seconds.
+Defaults to 30.
+  - `use_file_pointers`: Whether or not to use file pointers for local extraction.
+Defaults to `false`.
+  - `stream_chunk_size`: The size that files are chunked to for streaming when sending a file to the local extraction service, in bytes.
+Only applicable if `use_file_pointers` is `false`.
+Defaults to 65536 (64KB).
+  - `shared_volume_dir`: The location for files to be extracted from.
+Only applicable if `use_file_pointers` is `true`.
+Defaults to `/app/files`.
 - `connector_id`: The ID of the connector.
 - `service_type` The service type of the connector.
 - `sources`: A mapping/dictionary between service type and [Fully Qualified Name